 Do you want to see if fostering is right for you without filling out the application and going through an orientation?
 We do, too!
 BDAR's revolutionary "Try It Once" foster program allows participants to foster their first dog immediately.
 Learn more about about our foster program and how to sign up for "Try It Once" here.

-The P.A.C.K (Preparing Adoptable Companion K9s) Program is a collaborative program maintained through a partnership with the Wyoming Medium Correctional Institute in Torrington, WY.
+The P.A.C.K (Preparing Adoptable Companion K9s) Program is a collaborative program maintained through a partnership with the Wyoming Medium Correctional Institution in Torrington, WY.
 The partnership for this program began in the Fall of 2015.

 The program pairs shelter dogs with inmate handlers for a period of at least six weeks, during which time both dogs and handlers benefit from the shared opportunity for rehabilitation and redemption.
 The dogs live with their handlers in their housing units 24/7 and are subjected to a regular and intensive routine.
 Dogs are schooled in essential manners and the basic life skills necessary to pass the Canine Good Citizen test.
 Though a formal evaluator is not available to the program and the dogs are therefore unable to receive official certification, dogs do not graduate the program until they pass all of their tests.
 While in training, they are also introduced to casual agility work and receive individualized behavior modification for various needs including resource guarding, impulse control, house and crate training, and leash walking.

 Upon graduation, P.A.C.K Program dogs are usually immediately adopted.
 However, if an adoptive home is not yet lined up, they return to BDAR's foster care program.
 People adopting P.A.C.K Program graduates should expect that their dogs have developed some core competencies in obedience and agility.
 But, the dogs are not professionally trained and have not been worked with long enough to establish new behavior patterns.
 Therefore, it is the responsibility of adopting parties to continue to work with their graduate to master their newly acquired skills.